holdensmagicalunicorn/Aperture-Duplicate-Finder/README.markdown

 ## Testing

 Don't run this on your full Aperture library.
 That's nuts.
 Find an album or project that you know contains duplicates and then export that into a new library.

+## Bugs

+Setting the keyword seems to work, but the keyword is not visible inside Aperture itself.
+What the hell?